 Stocks and commodities are two very different types of investments, though both are traded on open exchanges most weekdays.
-Stock investing involves buying and selling of shares in corporations.
-Commodities investing involves buying and selling of futures contracts with publicly traded commodities.
+In its most basic form, stock investing involves buying and selling of shares in corporations.
+In contrast, commodities investing involves buying and selling of futures contracts with publicly traded commodities.
+Because diversification matters so much in the land of investing, it is vital to understand how each of these forms of investments functions so that you can leverage them to their fullest.

 Stock Investing Basics